phightower-squiz/squiz-boilerplate/root/README.md

 ### Install Grunt

-Grunt is an automated build tool well suiting to JS related projects.
-Websites fit well into this category and Grunt has been used here to help automate the construction of HTML, CSS and JS fit for distribute from a series of source files. http://gruntjs.com/
+Grunt is a task based build tool well suiting to web projects.
+Grunt has been used here to help automate the construction of HTML, CSS and JS fit for distribute from a series of source files. http://gruntjs.com/

 ```